IEEE-MSB-CS/Web-season-2022-2023/Docker/README.md

 volumes:
   db-data # you must list those volumes
 ```
-You can referene one volume for more than one containers
+You can referene one volume for more than one containers, if for example those containers need to share the same data!

+## Demo project: Docker volumes

+## Beyond Docker
+If you are curious about Containerization itself, here are some resources that might help you dig into that topic

+and you can also check my series articels about that topic: